hqw15/DynamicMultilayerNetworkAnalysis/README.md

 Follow these steps to use the code:

 1. Run `python3 preprocessing.py`.
-This will generate results related to modularity, module size, module number, stationarity, flexibility, cohesion, and disjointedness for both Patients and HCs.
+This will generate results related to modularity, module size, module number, flexibility, cohesion, and disjointedness for both Patients and HCs.
 The results will be saved in `/data/preprocess_result`.

 2. Run `python3 main.py`.
 This will calculate the variations in the metrics obtained in step 1 between HCs and Patients.
 It will calculate the correlation of these metrics with clinical medical scores in the Patients.
 The results will be saved in `metric.txt`.